 2. Membership in the Partner Advisory Committee is open to UN organizations, non-UN intergovernmental organizations, international organizations, international development partners, and international non-governmental organizations in strict compliance with the UN (the agreement concluded between the UN and WMO which came into force 20 December 1951) and WMO policies and regulations (WMO Convention Art.
 26 as well as paragraph 2 (f) of the Terms of Reference of the IBCS).

-3. In accordance with Regulation 19 of the General Regulations, the Chair of the IBCS may invite experts to participate in sessions or meetings of the PAC.
+3. In accordance with Regulation 19 of the General Regulations, the Chair of the IBCS may invite experts to participate in sessions or meetings of the PAC as observers.

 III.
 Mode of operation

 4. The PAC shall work as a structured network.
-In this respect, the GFCS Office, under the supervision and guidance of the WMO Secretary-General, shall register the partner organizations willing to be member or observer of the PAC, and maintain this register up-to-date.
+In this respect, the GFCS Office, under the supervision and guidance of the WMO Secretary-General, shall register the partner organizations willing to be members of the PAC as well as experts invited by the Chair of the IBCS as observers in the PAC, and maintain this register up-to-date.

-5. The PAC members shall designate two spokespersons, hereinafter referred as its Chair and Vice-Chair, who shall act as its representatives vis-à-vis the IBCS, and replace them as may be required under the circumstances.
+5. The PAC members shall designate its Chair and Vice-Chair, who shall act as its representatives vis-à-vis the IBCS, and replace them as may be required under the circumstances.
 The WMO Secretary-General shall inform the Chair of the IBCS accordingly.

 6. The duties of the Chair, of the PAC, and the Vice-Chair when acting as his/her representative, shall be: